 Another seeming paradox is the ability for a healthy psyche to be both engaged and detached.
 Not surprising, we’re going to need a two-fold approach to resolve this contradiction.
 We need to explore whether our detachment is actually indifference, caused by our fear of being involved and our unwillingness to endure any pain.
 If we won’t take a risk because we’re afraid to love, then our detachment is in distortion.
 On the flip side, if our involvement means we’re super-tense, insisting in a childish way on having what we want when we want it, we’ve turned the idea of being engaged inside out.

-A third and final example of how apparent opposites can be united into a comprehensive whole when they are not in distortion is regarding the inner attitudes of being active and being passive.
+Here’s a third and final example of how apparent opposites can be united into a comprehensive whole.
+When they are not in distortion, that is.
+It’s regarding the inner attitudes of being active and being passive.
 If we’re stuck in duality, we’ll see these two as mutually exclusive.
 How can we be both active and passive at the same time, and in harmony?
 In fact, our meditating must do exactly this.

 Every time the ego reaches out to either the Higher Self or the destructive child, we are taking action.
 Then it’s time to wait with patience, to passively allow the unfolding and expressing of both these levels.
 That’s how we find the right blend of these two approaches—activity and passivity—when we are meditating.
 Both movements must be present in our psyche for the universal powers of creativity to function.

 We only need to find where we are in distortion and where we are functioning well.
-Using this three-way interaction, we can create a harmonious blend of desire and desirelessness, of being involved and being detached, and of taking action and being passive.
+Using this three-way interaction, we can create a harmonious blend of desire and desirelessness; of being involved and being detached; and of taking action and being passive.
 When this balance becomes our steady state, the destructive child will naturally grow up.
-It won’t be killed off; it won’t be exorcised like some kind of demon.
-The frozen areas will simply be re-enlivened and we will feel our re-energized life force waking up within us.
+It won’t be killed off.
+And it won’t be exorcised like some kind of demon.
+The frozen areas will simply be re-enlivened.
+And then we will feel our re-energized life force waking up within us.